sinusgamma/Forex-News-Trader-Dukascopy-API/README.md

 ## Disclaimer:
 The news-trader was built for a personal purpose, it isn't very user-friendly, but if you are building a similar application some parts of the code can be useful to you.
 The main trading logic can be found in src.com.madar.library.newsstradle.MyInstrumentManagerBasicMulti.java file.
-I uploaded the full Dukascopy SDK, but so far I didn't alter the SDK itself.
-My codes are under src.com.madar, apart from that only the pom.xml was modified directly.
+My codes are under src.com.madar.

 ## Parameters: